Ultimate One Week Spain Itinerary (7 Days) for First-Timers

 - Palacio de Cristal: Also in El Retiro is the Palacio de Cristal.
 It’s a UNESCO World Heritage Site and such a pretty building, especially if viewed from across the pond right in front of it.
 But ironically, its history is nowhere near as pretty.
 The Palacio de Cristal was built as a greenhouse for plants and fauna from the Philippines, which was a colony of Spain at the time.
 Some sadly like to claim that was all, but it soon went on to become the site of one of Europe’s many human zoos.
 Igorot people were brought from the Philippines and made to live and fish in a replica village while visitors watched.
 To view some photographs and sketches of the human zoo, definitely check out this post.

 - Museo Nacional del Prado: The Prado Museum is without doubt the most famous art museum in Madrid, and probably all of Spain, too.
 It houses the most extensive collection of Spanish painting in the world.
 Some of its most famous works include those by Murillo, Velázquez, and Goya.
 Tickets are €15 and can be purchased in advance online at the official site.
 Entry is free during the last 90 minutes (online it says the last two hours, but you must leave the building 30 minutes before close time).
 You used to be able to book the free entry online to secure your time slot, not anymore.
 Now, you unfortunately must wait in line outside to claim your free entry.
-This may affect how feasible it is to squeeze this in to your itinerary, depending on your preferences.
+This may affect how feasible it is to squeeze this into your itinerary, depending on your preferences.

 - Fuente de Neptuno: Real Madrid has the Fountain of Cibeles, and Atletico Madrid has the fountain of Neptune, located just down the road.
-It’s not an attraction, per se, but it is a pretty fountain that you might as well pass by, since it’s nearby the Prado Museum anyway.
+It’s not an attraction, per se, but it is a pretty fountain that you might as well pass by, since it’s near the Prado Museum anyway.

 Note on Day One: The order listed above allows you to visit the Prado during the free hours towards the end of the day.
 If you love paintings more than I do and want to spend several hours at the Prado Museum, consider doing this day one itinerary in the exact reverse order of how I have it above.